LarkspurCA/androidweardocs/always.rst

 Verify the SDK Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Verify the versions of the SDK and build tool in the build.gradle (Module:mobile) file in Gradle Scripts folder:
+Verify the versions of the SDK and build tool in the build.gradle (Module:mobile) file in Gradle Scripts folder.

 * compileSdkVersion: 23
 * minSdkVersion: 22